selenide/selenide.github.io/documentation/reports.md

 I am rather skeptical about those reports.
 I think managers don't really read those reports.
 Think twice before you spend your time on "beautifying" reports.

 If you still insist, you can setup Allure.
-It's a popular open-source reporting library from [Qameta](Qameta Software) company.
+It's a popular open-source reporting library from [Qameta Software](https://qameta.io/) company.
 It has built-in integration with Selenide.
 And yes, its reports look really nice. :)

 You will need to
-1. Add dependency `io.qameta.allure:allure-selenide:2.13.6` (or higher) to your project.
+1. Add dependency `io.qameta.allure:allure-selenide:2.21.0` (or higher) to your project.
 2. Add a line in the beginning of your tests:

 ```java